Tigress Avni,believed to be responsible for deaths of 13 people, shot dead in Maharashtra

-Mumbai, Nov 3: Avni, a deadly tigress believed to be responsible for the deaths of 13 people over the last two years, has been killed in Maharashtra's Yavatmal last night, news agency ANI reported.
+Mumbai, Nov 3: Avni, a deadly tigress believed to be responsible for the deaths of 13 people over the last two years, has been killed in Maharashtra's Yavatmal on Friday night.

 T1 was shot by Hyderabad-based sharp shooter Nawab Shafath Ali Khan's son Asgarh around 11 pm.
 Avni is survived by her two cubs who are 10 months old.